 You’ll be able to plan ahead for cleaning and sanitization of those spaces, and Jim will feel a sense of relief in the fact that he has a guaranteed spot for work when he needs it — and he can check availability from anywhere, anytime if he needs to make a change on-the-fly.

 You’re seen as a huge asset to your organization anytime you can save money and deliver value to employees.
 With workplace analytics, you get insights into categories of spend and cost allocations, and you can compare how your true space utilization stacks up against your predictions.

 That’s a critical ability right now, as vacancy rates could either go drastically up or down, depending on what your employees need.
-Will you shrink your footprint due to fewer people coming in?
+If the majority of your workforce would rather stay in their backyard office and join meetings virtually, will you shrink your footprint due to fewer people coming in?
 Or will you need more space to accommodate everyone while adhering to physical distancing requirements?

 It may be too soon to tell, but knowing you have the infrastructure in place to monitor, manage, and analyze the numbers offers a greater sense of control throughout each phase of your return.

 Backyard offices aren’t just a flash in the pan.
 Though they were popularized by the pandemic, their success isn’t just attributed to needing a place to work during COVID-19.
 Rather, they helped us adapt to a new era of working — one that experts predict will stick around for years to come.

 To overcome budget and space constraints, focus on the preferences of your workforce and let metrics lead your return strategy every step of the way.

 The best thing you can do is look at the phenomenon as a sign of what’s coming next.
 Let employees drive your response and leverage workplace tools such as room scheduling software to benefit your bottom line.